embecosm/rvv-gcc/gcc/config/riscv/cv.md

 ;; ???
 The manual is unclear what the hardware loops actually do.
 ;; We are just guessing here.
-;; FIXME: add padding between inner and outer loop if necessary.
 (define_insn "doloop_end_i"
   [(set (pc)
 	(if_then_else